AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 1.
 1.
 1.
 1. **Users:** Use this option to determine which users are assigned this role.
-You can choose&nbsp;one or more users using the search box.
+You can choose one or more users using the search box.

-   **Add users to custom role CSV upload: **To add users via CSV updalod, add a CustomRole column to the .csv file that the Administrator used to import users.
+   **Add users to custom role CSV upload:** To add users via CSV updalod, add a CustomRole column to the .csv file that the Administrator used to import users.
 Enter the role of the user under the CustomRole coloumn for the users to whom you wish to assign a cusrom role.
 To upload the CSV file, click  **[!UICONTROL Add > Upload a CSV]**.

    CustomRole columnNote:

    * You cannot search User Groups.
    * You cannot search users who already have Admin role assigned to them.
-   * Assigning a new custom role to a user overrides&nbsp; user's  previous custom role.
+   * Assigning a new custom role to a user overrides  user's  previous custom role.

    ![](assets/users.png)

-* A custom admin having permission to&nbsp;&nbsp;Settings will be able to configure the schedule for sync or sync users from Data-source even if they don't have permission to the Users entity.
+* A custom admin having permission to  Settings will be able to configure the schedule for sync or sync users from Data-source even if they don't have permission to the Users entity.
 * If a custom admin has permission on the Users entity, they can assign Admin role to themselves and become a standard Admin.

 # Restrict folder access for custom authors {#folder-custom-author}

-Learning Manager already supports an ability to give access to content Library using&nbsp;custom roles.
-All custom&nbsp;authors who already have access to&nbsp;the&nbsp;content library, will continue to have access to all content files even after content folders are configured.
+Learning Manager already supports an ability to give access to content Library using custom roles.
+All custom authors who already have access to the content library, will continue to have access to all content files even after content folders are configured.
 This is to maintain the legacy behavior.
-Administrators need not make any changes&nbsp;in case&nbsp;they wish to continue to current behavior.&nbsp;&nbsp;
+Administrators need not make any changes in case they wish to continue to current behavior.

-In case&nbsp;they wish to restrict access to these custom&nbsp;authors, Administrators need to edit the existing custom role and configure them by providing access to only specific content folders.&nbsp;
+In case they wish to restrict access to these custom authors, Administrators need to edit the existing custom role and configure them by providing access to only specific content folders.

 ![](assets/folder-access-forcustomauthors.png)

 While creating a custom author, you can now assign content folders to the author.
-Choose the option&nbsp;**Selected Folders**.
+Choose the option **Selected Folders**.

 After you click the option, a new dialog opens, where you can assign the folders to the custom author.

 ![](assets/choose-folder.png)

-Choose the folders and click&nbsp;**OK**.&nbsp;
+Choose the folders and click **OK**.

 # Learning Summary Dashboard for Custom Admin {#custom-admin-dashboard}

-Custom&nbsp;admins can see the same view as what an Admin&nbsp;sees.&nbsp;A&nbsp;custom admin&nbsp;may&nbsp;data outside his scope.&nbsp;This is only&nbsp;applicable if&nbsp;the&nbsp;custom admin has full scope.
-To grant full scope, while creating a custom admin,&nbsp;enable the option&nbsp;**Full&nbsp;Control**&nbsp;in Account Summary Report.
+Custom admins can see the same view as what an Admin sees.
+A custom admin may data outside his scope.
+This is only applicable if the custom admin has full scope.
+To grant full scope, while creating a custom admin, enable the option **Full Control** in Account Summary Report.

 ![](assets/create-custom-role.png)

-As a result,&nbsp;the options,&nbsp;**All Catalogs**&nbsp;and&nbsp;**All User&nbsp;Groups**&nbsp;will&nbsp;get selected and the rest disabled.
+As a result, the options, **All Catalogs** and **All User Groups** will get selected and the rest disabled.

 ![](assets/scope-of-featureprivileges.png)

 # Implicit permissions {#implicitpermissions}

-When a user is given a role with a specific entity, there might be cases where they need&nbsp;access to other entities as well to be able to perform tasks on the granted entity.
+When a user is given a role with a specific entity, there might be cases where they need access to other entities as well to be able to perform tasks on the granted entity.
 For Instance, if a user is given Create access on Course entity, they need access to Skill and Tag entities so that they can associate them with the course being created.
 This tables  gives you information  of  such implicit permissions.

 <table width="100%" cellspacing="0" cellpadding="1" border="1">
  <tbody>